 Layered Cherry Cheese Pie in a Glass

-I found these cute glasses for only 50 cents each.
+The inspiration for making this layered dessert came from these cute glasses I found for only 50 cents each.

-So let’s check out the ingredients:
+Let’s check out the ingredients.

 For the Crust: